 3rd and final step: from date Y, connection of RTE to the PICASSO platform.

-The W, X and Y dates for the transition to the various stages above will be notified to the market participants.
+The date Y will be notified to the market participants.

 The developments brought about by the PICASSO project